 Places to photograph in Capitol Reef

 The varied geological and biological landscapes within the park provide many interesting photo opportunities.
 For instance, there are orchards of cherry, apricot, peach, pear, apple, plum, mulberry, almond and walnut trees around Fruita.
-Among these orchards are houses and farm buildings dating from the original Mormon settlement of the area.
+And, among these orchards are houses and farm buildings dating from the original Mormon settlement of the area.

 More of photogenic Utah

-Here are some more locations on the Colorado Plateau in Utah that are worth your time.
+In addition to Capitol Reef, here are some more locations on the Colorado Plateau in Utah that are worth your time.